Zdeněk Novák

-Zdeněk Novák (April 2, 1891, Paskov, Frýdek-Místek District - October 23, 1988, Zadní Třebaň) was a Czech military officer who served in the Austro-Hungarian army, in the Czechoslovak Army, and as a resistance fighter in World War II.
+Zdeněk Novák (April 2, 1891, Paskov, Frýdek-Místek District, Austro-Hungarian Empire - October 23, 1988, Zadní Třebaň, Czechoslovakia) was a Czech military officer who served in the Austro-Hungarian army, in the Czechoslovak Army, and as a resistance fighter in World War II.

 Early life and education

 Novák was born on April 2, 1891, in the village of Paskov.
 From September 1901 to June 1905 he attended the State Lower Gymnasium, Místek.
 From September 1905 to June 1907 he attended business school in Uherské Hradiště.
 From September 1908 to July 1909 he attended the State High School in Brno.
 From October 1909 to July 1910 he studied at the University of Agriculture in Berlin.

 In October 1910 he chose to interrupt his studies and volunteered for a year's service in artillery regiment 27 in Josefov, where he studied at a school for reserve artillery officers from December 1910 to May 1911.
 From May to September 1911, he was an artillery platoon commander in Field Cannon Regiment No. 29, Josefov.
 On October 1, 1911, he was named a cadet in the Austro-Hungarian armed forces.
 Instead of returning to university, he worked as a brewer.